Northorpe, West Lindsey

 Northorpe is a village and civil parish in the West Lindsey district of Lincolnshire, England, about 8 mi north-east from the town of Gainsborough.
 The population of the civil parish at the 2011 census was 126.

 Today the parish includes the deserted medieval village and former civil parish of Southorpe, whose population declined during the 15th century, and the church, dedicated to Saint Martin, which was pulled down in the early 16th century.
 Southorpe existed as a separate civil parish from 1858 to 1932, when it was abolished to enlarge that of Northorpe.
 The site of Southorpe is a scheduled monument.

-It is possible both villages existed at the time of Domesday Book of 1086, as the village of "Torp" is listed five times, and includes a total population of 40 households.
+It is possible both villages existed at the time of the Domesday Book of 1086, as the village of "Torp" is listed five times, and includes a total population of 40 households.

-The parish church is dedicated to Saint John the Baptist and is a Grade I listed building built of limestone and dating from the 12th century with later additions and a restoration of 1905.
+The parish church is dedicated to Saint John the Baptist and is a Grade I listed building built of limestone and dating from the 12th century, with later additions and a restoration of 1905.
 There are several 17th-century monuments in the church to the Monson family.